autonomxDeveloper/tradingview-mcp/docs/workstation-c5-event-inbox-status.md

 ## Current validation posture

 The latest connector-landed work keeps validation on documentation and focused tests.
 That preserves the safe path while active workstation integration remains outside the allowed connector path.

+## Static client export guard

+The browser helper exposes only the reviewed event API shape: create, payload normalization, list, symbol normalization, and status helpers.
+The internal JSON request wrapper remains private to the helper module and is covered by static tests before any UI wiring is attempted.

 ## Next connector-safe move